- Where Are GPS Tracking Devices Placed On Cars

 Best Place To Put GPS In Car

 Where is the best place to put a GPS tracker on a car?

 Placing a GPS tracker underneath a vehicle is good for covert applications, but leaving a GPS exposed to the elements and other outside variables can lead to potential problems.
 Therefore, people wanting to know where is the best place to put a GPS tracker on a car should research tracking devices that connect to the OBDii port.
-The reason the OBDii port is often described as the best place to put a GPS tracker is because this location allows a user to never worry about battery-life.
+The reason the OBDii port is often described as the best place to put a GPS tracker is that this location allows a user to never worry about battery life.
 This is because GPS trackers plugged into the OBDii port pull power directly from the vehicle!
 Not to mention, OBDii port tracking devices are both cost-effective and not easily visible by a driver, making them ideal for small businesses.

-GPS tracking devices that plug into the OBDii port are classified as real time GPS trackers and therefore require a a monthly subscription fee.
+GPS tracking devices that plug into the OBDii port are classified as real time GPS trackers and therefore require a monthly subscription fee.

 GPS Tracking Device For Cars

 GPS tracking systems are used every day by hundreds of thousands of businesses and consumers, making GPS tracking a multi-billion dollar market.
 Therefore, it is very likely most people have driven in a car that was being tracked by GPS.
-However, those who believe they are being illegally tracked or wondering if it is against the law to put a tracking device on someone’s car should contact an attorney, police officer or both.
+However, those who believe they are being illegally tracked or wondering if it is against the law to put a tracking device on someone’s car should contact an attorney, police officer, or both.